carmen-timpau/BBO-Capstone-Project/experiments/week_11/diagnostics_results/wk11_query_predictions.md

     Local-box best candidate    : coords=[0.169129 0.094089 0.179808 0.020334 0.94492  0.5084   0.183455 0.630586] | predicted value=9.990786 | predicted std=0.0553
 ----------------------------------------------------------------------------------------------------
 ```

+Note: The coordinates and predicted outputs of next query candidates selected from both the **full-domain** space, as well as the **local-box** space have been printed, along with their std. dev., for comparison and transparency purposes.
+The candidate which the algorithm selected is indicated by 'Chosen From Pool'.